IndrarajBiswas/DeFi-SaveTogether/docs/project-docs/04_subgraph.md

 ### `schema.graphql`

 This file defines the data schema for the subgraph.
 It specifies the entities that will be stored and the relationships between them.
-The key entities in the Linea Microfinance subgraph are:
+The key entities in the DIDLab Microfinance subgraph are:

 *   **`User`**: Represents a user of the platform.
 *   **`Group`**: Represents a user group.